nopnop2002/esp-idf-parallel-tft/README.md

 I bought this for $4.
 ![WeMos-R32-11](https://user-images.githubusercontent.com/6020549/107591015-09585e80-6c4d-11eb-9198-d882408d0d4a.JPG)

-To attach the TFT, you need to do changed some pin assignments.
+To attach the TFT-Shield, you need to do changed some pin assignments.
 ![WeMos-R32-12](https://user-images.githubusercontent.com/6020549/107591018-0c534f00-6c4d-11eb-81d1-22f141ea1044.JPG)

 It's great because it doesn't require any wiring.